IBMStreams/streamsx.objectstorage/_docs/01_07-scan-operators.md

 ##### Connection Parameters

-For `ObjectStorageSink` operator the following connection parameters should be used:
+For `ObjectStorageScan` operator the following connection parameters should be used:

 | Parameter Name       | Default | Description                                                                                                       |
 | -------------------- | ------- | ----------------------------------------------------------------------------------------------------------------- |
 | objectStorageURI     | N/A     | Specifies URI for connection to object storage.
 The URI should be in 'cos://<bucket>/ or s3a://<bucket>/' format. |
 | endpoint             | N/A     | Specifies endpoint for connection to object storage.
 For example, for S3 the endpoint might be 's3.amazonaws.com'.|

-For `S3ObjectStorageSink` operator the following connection parameters should be used:
+For `S3ObjectStorageScan` operator the following connection parameters should be used:

 | Parameter Name       | Default | Description                                                                                                       |
 | -------------------- | ------- | ------------------------------------------------------------------------------------------ |